 Solvay UK has a team of professionally qualified and experienced employees.
 The UK entities comply with the Senior Accounting Officer (SAO) requirements.
 Compliance is further supported by Internal Audit department reviews.
-The UK legal entities financial statements reflect the tax position of UK operations and external auditors verify that they are fairly disclosed.
+The UK legal entities publish externally audited financial statements which reflect the tax position of Solvay’s UK operations.

-As part of doing business in the UK, the group has tax losses originating from operational activities in the past and resulting from pension deficits.
-As a result, Solvay had no corporate income tax obligations in 2016 and 2017, and is estimating that this will be the same for 2018.
-UK entities benefit from R&D tax credit and other tax incentives and exemptions.
-The attitude of the group towards tax operations so far as affecting UK taxation is to ensure the group meets its taxation obligations.
+As part of doing business in the UK, the group has tax losses which originate from operational activities in the past and from contributions to pension funds to reduce pension deficits.
+As a result, Solvay had no corporate income tax obligations in 2017 and 2018, and is estimating that this will be the same for 2019.
+UK entities benefit from claiming R&D tax credits and from other tax incentives and exemptions.
+The attitude of the group towards tax operations so far as affecting UK taxation is to ensure that the group meets its taxation obligations.